Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Mike Sunday, Dan Monday, Sarah knows.

 Set the rotation in the dashboard.
 She pages the right tech for the right night.
-Weekly handoffs auto-update — no calling around at 11 PM to figure out who's up.
+Weekly handoffs auto-update, so no calling around at 11 PM to figure out who's up.

 This week· Mike (Apr 21 – 27)